5280Ty/5280Ty/README.md

-# 5280Ty
+#

-Welcome to the digital HQ of **5280Ty** - an IT professional on the Red Team path, blending offensive security, system hardening, and hacker-style curiosity.
+Welcome to the digital HQ of **Ty** - an IT professional on the Red Team path, blending offensive security, system hardening, and hacker-style curiosity.

+---

 ## Who I Am